 Can’t get enough geography?
 We’re right there with you.
 The world is a big, beautiful, fascinating place.
-Here are a few geography facts related to North America that you might find interesting.
+Here are a few interesting geography facts related to North America.

 1. Alaska is the northernmost, westernmost AND easternmost state.